Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Jerrod: And not just talk, I mean, period.
 Various stories have commentary, like Instagram comments as commentary.
-And so, you know, it dictates it so everyone's afraid and so everyone -- Just more specifically, just the creative process, it could be inhibiting to the creative process.
+And so, you know, it dictates it so everyone's afraid and so everyone—just more specifically, just the creative process, it can be inhibiting to the creative process.

 Bo: Totally, totally.

 Jerrod: Yeah, yeah.
-I like grey areas a lot and it's that you have always captured--
+I like grey areas a lot, and it's that—you have always kind of captured—

-Bo: This is just gonna turn into— This is not how we talk to each other, by the way, in our house.
-I'm just saying we sit and point at each other and we go like, "You're good.
+Bo: This is just gonna turn into—this is not how we talk to each other, by the way, in our house.
+We sit and point at each other and we go like, "You're great.
 You're awesome."

 Jerrod: Well, I will say it's not that far away from certain moments.
-We’ve had certain moments--a lot of times I interacted-
+We’ve had certain moments—a lot of times our interaction—

 Bo: We just seem like the worst.

-Jerrod: Well, a lot of times our interaction is like that scene in Network where they're just wasted outside--like without even drinking, a lot of times, it feels drunken.
-Just like a really— I don’t know.
-How do we— all right, I don’t know.
-I'm confused.
+Jerrod: Well, a lot of times our interaction is like that scene in Network where they're just wasted outside—like without even drinking, a lot of times, it feels drunken.
+Just like a really—I don’t know.
+How do we—all right, I don’t know.

 Bo: What do we usually talk about?
 We usually talk about just people we love and things we love—

 Jerrod: What do you love?
-What do we love right now?
+What do you love right now?
 What do you love?

 Bo: That’s very nice.
 That’s a nice topic for us.
 Let’s rank A24 films from worst to best.
 Okay, ready?

 Jerrod: You know what’s crazy?
-There was the second where I almost started.
+There was a second where I almost started.

 Bo: Yeah, I know, I know.